jrenken/qgis-PosiView/help/source/index.rst

 connecting to network sockets (UDP/TCP).
 Future alternatives like file based inputs are planned.

-.. index:: Configuaration
+.. index:: Configuration

 Configuration
 ==================

-#.
-Enable PosiView and open configuration dialog
+1. Enable PosiView and open configuration dialog
-#.
-On Provider page create and configure providers as needed.
+2. On Provider page create and configure providers as needed.
   * First add a new provider, give it a unique name and select the properties.
   * Don't forget to apply the changes.
-#.
-On Vehicle/Object page create and configure vehicle as needed.
+3. On Vehicle/Object page create and configure vehicle as needed.
   * First add a new vehicle, give it a unique name and select the properties.
   * Select a type.
 For shape types a template shape can be selected by right clicking on the shape line edit.
 If needed modify the shape by hand.
   * For shape types set the real world size.